 In order to apply for federal aid, students must complete the Free Application for Federal Student Aid (FAFSA) from the Department of Education.
 Based off of this application, eligibility is determined for Federal Pell Grants and Direct Student Loans.
+BYU-Idaho does not participate in Work-Study.
 Students may use their federal funds to cover any educational expenses included in their Cost of Attendance.

 Be sure to complete the correct FAFSA for the school year in which you want to receive federal financial aid.
 To determine which FAFSA you should complete, visit our Dates and Deadlines web page.
 Additional important FAFSA deadlines are also found on this page.